ryskosn/expenses_sheet/README.md

-# Spreadsheet script for expences management
+# Spreadsheet script for expenses management

 This JavaScript code is supposed to used for Google Apps Script.